 Think of your chainring and cog as a numerator and a denominator.
 Your chainring will be the numerator.
 Your rear cog will be the denominator.
 The gearing you run will tell you what your gear ratio is.

 You then try and simplify the fraction.

 Once you’ve simplified the fraction, you’ll have the number of skid patches you have by looking at the denominator.
-If you can skid with either foot forward, then you can double the number of skid patches if the numerator is odd.
 If the numerator is even, you’ll only have the number of skid patches that the denominator gives you.
+If you can skid with either foot forward, you can double the number of skid patches if the numerator is odd.

-41/17 is going to simply to 41/17 so you’ll have 17 skid patches but you’ll be able to double the number to 34 if you can skid ambidextrously.
+41/17 will simplify to 41/17, so you’ll have 17 skid patches, but you’ll be able to double the number to 34 if you can skid ambidextrously.